Thomas Oliver

 Reverend Thomas Oliver

-Unfortunately, the fate of Thomas Oliver took a different course.
-On the afternoon of February 9, 1909, Oliver and his second wife, Danish immigrant Olga Ottonia Christiane Nielson, arrived at the Argyle train station, part of the Northwestern Elevated Railroad.
-They were on their way to Pine Bluff by way of the Illinois Central Railroad.
+On the afternoon of February 9, 1909, Oliver and his second wife, Danish immigrant Olga Ottonia Christiane Nielson, arrived at the Argyle train station in Chicago to travel to Arkansas.
 However, the pair never managed to board the train.
-Thomas Oliver suddenly collapsed in his wife’s arms due to heart failure at 56 years of age.
+Thomas Oliver suddenly collapsed and died in his wife’s arms due to heart failure at 56 years of age.

-The following Thursday afternoon, the Oliver Typewriter Company held a memorial in one of the largest rooms in the factory for the late inventor.
-The superintendent, his assistants, around 1,000 employees, and several hundred citizens of Woodstock attended the memorial.
+The following Thursday afternoon, The Oliver Typewriter Company held a memorial in the factory for the late inventor.
+The superintendent, his assistants, around 1,000 employees, and several hundred citizens of Woodstock attended.
 On February 14, 1909, Oliver’s body was delivered to Graceland Cemetery in Chicago.

 George Mower